cmilr/Visual-Studio-For-Mac-Dark-Syntax-HoneyBees/README.md

 That said, if you'd like to contribute, feel free to work-up the HTML or CSS sections.
 I don't do much web development these days.

+## Bugs
+**Visual Studio for Mac** is currently running our theme a bit on the buggy side.
+It works, and it still looks good, but not as good as it should, because VS isn't respecting all of the tags originally supported by Xamarin.
+I've reported the issue to Microsoft, and am hoping for a fix.
+Stay tuned!

 # Thanks for using XamarinStudio Dark Syntax HoneyBees!